We went to Disney, y'all! This week on the show, Melissa from Vegan Disney World joins us to talk about all things vegan in the parks.

 Dave managed to snag us dinner reservations at Sci-Fi Dine-In, which is a restaurant that gives you a drive in movie experience.
 Instead of tables, there are booths shaped like old timey cars, and they all face a huge screen playing trailers for old sci-fi movies.

-It's a really wonderful experience, and that menu has a few great vegan options:
+It's a really wonderful experience, and that menu has a couple of great vegan options:

 - Flying Saucer Impossible Burger - The patty on this burger is thick, and they top it with a grilled portobello cap, vegan pesto, cashew ricotta, lettuce, tomato, and onion.